Knock Down vs. Welded Frames

 Both types of KD frames are capable of meeting some fire ratings.
 Field welding of standard KD frames may be possible for new wall construction or existing walls at butted applications.
 However, field welding is usually not required and may void the fire rating, if any.

 Welded frames and elevations are commonly specified for their seamless appearance and to help ensure the frames are square at time of installation.
 They are particularly well-suited for exterior openings and masonry walls.

 Costs are higher for welded versus KD frames due to the additional labor involved in the welding and finishing process.
-In addition to their superior appearance, welded frames reduce the amount of job-site labor required to assemble and properly install a frame.
+In addition to their seamless appearance, welded frames help to reduce the amount of job-site labor required to assemble and properly install a frame.

 Face Welded vs. Full Profile Welded Frames